misotanni/misotanni.github.io/fjs/en/compare.md

 <img src="../assets/compare/bj9.svg" alt="The same excerpt, in the FJS">

 The way I see it, you are used to handcuffed maneuvers in Johnston notation, and are paralyzed when Helmholtz-Ellis (or the FJS) free you, because you got used to the handcuffs over the years of being handcuffed.

+Admit it.
+It is the FJS, not Johnston notation, that is “elegant”, “wonderfully intuitive and exact”, “very logical” and “harmonically meaningful”, “clarifying the harmonic relationships”.

 Switch to the FJS.
 It will make the math and notation part of your compositional pursuit **so much easier**.